30 by 30

 With the majority of our food imported, local production is important to reduce our reliance on food imports.
-It can also provide a buffer in the event of supply disruptions.
+It can also mitigate the impact of supply disruptions.

-That is why we’re working towards ‘30 by 30’ — to build up our agri-food industry’s capability and capacity to produce 30% of our nutritional needs locally and sustainably by 2030.
-This target also features in the Singapore Green Plan 2030, and will help build a more resilient food future.
+That is why we’re working towards ‘30 by 30’ — to build up our agri-food industry’s capability and capacity to sustainably produce 30% of our nutritional needs by 2030.
+This goal also features in the Singapore Green Plan 2030, and will help build a more resilient food future.

 For example, some farms are using indoor multi-storey LED lighting and recirculating aquaculture systems to produce 10 to 15 times more than traditional farms!

 To support the industry in its transformation into one that is highly productive, climate-resilient, and sustainable, the SFA is employing the following strategies:

 - Holistic planning of the Lim Chu Kang area to optimise food production and expansion of sustainable fish farming in the deeper southern waters of Singapore;

 - Supporting the agri-food sector to transform into one that is highly productive, climate-resilient and resource-efficient through the Agri-Cluster Transformation (ACT) fund;

 - The ACT fund supports farms’ needs in different aspects, such as capability upgrade, innovation and test-bedding, as well as tech upscaling.

 - Providing funding support for innovative research projects in sustainable urban food production, future foods, and food safety science and innovation, through the Singapore Food Story R&D Programme which was allocated more than $309 million of funds;